dartwork-repo/dartwork-mpl/docs/_build/html/_sources/gallery/06_specialized_plots/plot_pie.rst.txt

 Pie Charts
 ==========

-Pie charts, donut plots, and nested variants for share comparisons.
+Build pies, donuts, and nested rings with centered labels and contrast so proportions stay legible.

 ..
 GENERATED FROM PYTHON SOURCE LINES 7-116